NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 <img src="../../_assets/puml/input_rails_fig_2.png" width="740">
 </div>

-The final answer itself is not factually correct, but we'll fix that in the [Fact-checking Guide](#).
+Note that the final answer is not correct.

 ## Testing the Bot

 You can also test this configuration in an interactive mode using the NeMo Guardrails CLI Chat.

-> **NOTE**: make sure you are in the root folder where the `config` folder is placed.
+> **NOTE**: make sure you are in the folder containing the *config* folder.
 Otherwise, you can specify the path to the config folder using the `--config=PATH/TO/CONFIG` option.

 ```bash
 $ nemoguardrails chat